 Students must check in with the attendance office before reporting to class.
 A note or school contact from the parent/guardian reporting the reason for the late arrival is requested.
-Minutes late to school will accumulate and number of students reaching 95% attendance or higher throughout the school year.
-Attend regularly Arrive on time school.
+Minutes late to school will accumulate and will be added to the total number of days missed.
+District procedures will be followed regarding late arrivals to school.